MASH: A Novel About Three Army Doctors

-MASH: A Novel About Three Army Doctors is a 1968 novel written by Richard Hooker (the pen name of former military surgeon H. Richard Hornberger) with the assistance of writer W. C. Heinz.
+MASH: A Novel About Three Army Doctors is a 1968 novel written by Richard Hooker (the pen name of former military surgeon H. Richard Hornberger) with the assistance of writer W.C.
+Heinz.
 It is notable as the foundation of the M*A*S*H franchise, which includes a 1970 feature film and a long-running TV series (1972–1983).
-The novel is about a fictional U.S. Mobile Army Surgical Hospital in Korea during the Korean War.
+The novel is about a fictional U.S. Mobile Army Surgical Hospital in South Korea during the Korean War.

 Hooker followed the novel with two sequels.
-Additionally, a series of sequels of rather different and lighter tone were credited to Hooker and William E. Butterworth, but actually written by Butterworth alone.
+Additionally, a series of sequels, of a different and lighter tone, were credited to Hooker and William E. Butterworth, but actually written by Butterworth alone.

 Background

 Hornberger was born in 1924 and raised in Trenton, New Jersey.
 He attended Bowdoin College in Brunswick, Maine.
 After graduating from Cornell University Medical School, he was drafted into the Korean War and assigned to the 8055 Mobile Army Surgical Hospital (M.A.S.H. or MASH).

 M.A.S.H. units, according to one doctor assigned to the unit, "weren't on the front lines, but they were close.
 They lived and worked in tents.
 It was hot in the summer and colder than cold in the winter."
-The operating room consisted of stretchers balanced on carpenter's sawhorses.
+The operating room consisted of stretchers balanced on carpenters' sawhorses.

 Many of the M.A.S.H. doctors were in their 20s, many with little advanced surgical training.
 During battle campaigns, units could see "as many as 1,000 casualties a day".

 "What characterized the fighting in Korea", one of Hornberger's fellow officers recalled, "was that you would have a period of a week or 10 days when nothing much was happening, then there would be a push.
 When you had a push, there would suddenly be a mass of casualties that would just overwhelm us."

 There were, another surgeon recalled, "'long periods when not much of anything happened' in an atmosphere of apparent safety—plenty of time to play ...
 When things were quiet we would sit around and read.
 Sometimes the nurses would have a little dance."

 A colleague described Hornberger as "a very good surgeon with a tremendous sense of humor."
 As in the novel, Hornberger did label his tent "The Swamp".
 Hornberger was not fond of the TV adaptation of his novel, as he was politically conservative, in contrast to the tone of the show.